ci-sumi/neethus-travel-desk/README.md

 ## Introduction
 Neethu's Travel Desk is the fourth portfolio project of the Code Institute's Full Stack Web Development course.
 This website is a fully developed, full-stack platform built using Python 3.11.2 and Django 4.2, with a MySQL 8.0 database.
-The static files are hosted on Cloudinary, and the website is deployed on Heroku for easy access and management.The website is designed as a travel community platform where users can share details of their favorite travel destinations, including the best times to visit.
+The static files are hosted on Cloudinary, and the website is deployed on Heroku for easy access and management.

+The website is designed as a travel community platform where users can share details of their favorite travel destinations, including the best times to visit.
 In addition, users can calculate the estimated travel expenses for the destinations they share using the integrated Travel Budget Calculator.
-This feature allows users to input their travel preferences and get an approximate budget, helping them plan their trips more effectively within their financial means.The idea for this website came from my friend Neethu, who owns a travel agency.
-While her business is growing, Neethu wanted to create a platform where travelers could come together to share their travel experiences and get inspiration for their future trips.This website serves as a strong foundation for future enhancements.
+This feature allows users to input their travel preferences and get an approximate budget, helping them plan their trips more effectively within their financial means.

+The idea for this website came from my friend Neethu, who owns a travel agency.
+While her business is growing, Neethu wanted to create a platform where travelers could come together to share their travel experiences and get inspiration for their future trips.

+This website serves as a strong foundation for future enhancements.
 The aim is to evolve it into a fully functional travel service platform where users can not only plan their trips but also make bookings, find exclusive deals, and get personalized travel recommendations.

+Key Features
+Travel Destination Sharing:
+Users can share details of their favorite travel destinations, including the best times to visit.

+Travel Budget Calculator:
+An integrated tool to estimate travel expenses based on user preferences.

+Community Platform:
+A space for travelers to connect, share experiences, and get inspired for future trips.

+Future Enhancements:
+Plans to add booking functionality, exclusive deals, and personalized travel recommendations.

+Technologies Used
+Frontend: HTML, CSS, JavaScript, Bootstrap

+Backend: Python 3.11.2, Django 4.2

+Database: MySQL 8.0

+Static Files Hosting: Cloudinary

+Deployment: Heroku

 ## User Stories
 1. As a ***new user***, I want to ***register for an account on the "Neethu's Travel Desk" website***, so that I can ***access the platform with username or email,and password***.